 Originally Published July 31, 2008

-Whether a business designs its website in-house, or hires a web & marketing firm to design and maintain the website application, it's important to understand one simple rule regarding website function, usability, and design:
+Whether a business designs its website in-house, or hires a firm to design and maintain the website application; it's important to understand one simple rule regarding website function, usability, and design:

 "Unless a website is simple and easy to use, it WILL lose traffic and customers."

-When studying enterprise-level websites such as Amazon, Google, or any other Fortune 500 website; the main theme resonating throughout all successful websites are an overall simple and straight-forward navigation and layout.
+When studying enterprise-level websites such as Amazon, Google, or any other Fortune 500 website; the main theme resonating throughout all successful websites is an overall simple and straight-forward navigation and layout.